vjones209/jubilant-goggles/README.md

 # jubilant-goggles
-# Simple C++ code to check room capacity based on your user's acceptable number.
+# Simple demonstration of code